Vlad-Mel/Project-2---Client-Side/README.md

 1. Clone the repository
 2. Clone the backend repository at https://github.com/nicholas-j-denning/apparatus-backend
-3. Install all dependencies by writing in the terminal: "npm install"
+3. Install all dependencies by running "npm install" in the terminal.
 4. Follow the instructions in the backend README to initialize the database and run the server
 5. Serve the frondend on port 4200 by running "ng serve" in the application root directory
 6. Open "localhost:4200" in your browser